kghose/groho/Readme.md

 the signal by that time.
 Signals can be shaped, such that they have different amplitudes in different directions.
 Ship recievers can have different sensitivities to signal intensity.

+### Restarts

+Restarts allow
+1. An existing complete simulation to be rerun with an extended end time without having to recompute the previously computed segment
+1. An existing simulation to be rerun intelligently conserving previously computed parts.

+Restarts are have not been implemented yet but features are implemented with restarts in mind.

 ## What does a ship know about the world?